 The Shipwreck Trail visits the famous wreck of the Thomas T. Tucker.
 It is a relatively easy hike across fynbos covered dunes and the beach.

 Cape Point is a section of Table Mountain National Park.
-The entrance gate to this section of the park is about 1 hour drive from the centre of Cape Town, and it takes another 20 minutes to drive to the Olifantsbos car park where this hike starts.
-I hiked this trail in October 2018.
+The entrance gate to this section of the park is about 1 hours drive from the centre of Cape Town, and it takes another 20 minutes to drive to the Olifantsbos car park where this hike starts.
+If you don’t have a car, check out the options for car hire* from Cape Town.

 Tips for The Shipwreck Trail